 - Circumstantial evidence of obvious intoxication: By culling different types of testimony, documents, and medical evidence, we can "rewind the clock" and piece together an argument that the patron was intoxicated and still served.
 This is an inference-based type of evidence, but it is still very valuable.
 In fact, it's how most cases are won.

 - Changes in behavior: Telltale signs of intoxication should alert bartenders to cut patrons off.
-While not technically evidence in its own right, this is one of the things that witnesses will be asked about, because service staff are trained in TABC certification courses to look out for these behaviors.
+While not technically evidence in its own right, this is one of the things that witnesses will likely be asked about, because service staff are trained in TABC certification courses to look out for these behaviors.

 - Eyewitness testimony: Getting information from people who saw the drinker, how he behaved, what happened, etc., can be invaluable.

-- Social media: Often when people are out drinking, they like to use social media to show their friends that they’re having a good time.
-Social media posts often show clear signs of intoxication.
-It is pretty hard for a bar to argue that they didn’t know they were serving a drunk person when that person has an hour or two hours worth of obviously drunk material on their social media pages.
+- Social media: Often when people are out drinking, they like to use social media to show their friends that they're having a good time. s Consequently, social media posts often show clear signs of intoxication.
+It is pretty hard for a bar to argue that they didn't know they were serving a drunk person when that person has an hour or two hours worth of obviously drunk material on their social media pages.

 This list of evidence types is by no means exhaustive.
 In a Texas dram shop case, an experienced attorney will use whatever reliable evidence is available to prove that a bar or restaurant served an obviously intoxicated patron.